Search Close

 Projects can cover a wide variety of topics centered on the idea of change.
 Projects should keep in mind the historical context, thinking about the significance of the topic over time along with the intended and/or unintended consequences of that change.
 To better understand the theme, let’s dig a little deeper and look at the definition of a turning point.

-Keep in mind that a turning point does not always have to be one event or person.
-It can also be a group of people or a movement that caused a change.
-The other aspect of this theme to keep in mind is the consequences of that change.
-The consequences of that turning point could be both intentional and/or unintentional.
-Remember that the consequences could have been felt at the time of the turning point or felt years later.
+Keep in mind that the project does not have to focus on one event or person.
+It can explore a group of people or a movement that addressed human rights and responsibilities.
+The other aspect of this theme to keep in mind is the impact the rights and responsibilities addressed can have.
+Remember that the impact could have been felt at the time or felt years later.

-As you explore your topic and how it connects to the theme, think about what your turning point is that you want to talk about, and the consequences that made that turning point continue to have significance up to the present day.
+As you explore your topic and how it connects to the theme, think about what the rights and responsibilities are that you want to talk about and how those rights and responsibilities continue to have significance up to the present day.

 Don’t forget to look at topics that are at least 20 years old; you want to have a topic where there is enough time to gain some historical context.
 You also want to choose a topic where you can find enough information through primary and secondary sources to adequately explore your topic.